 Verify the default values for the Calculation API URL and Address Validation API URL.

-These connect the integration with Vertex Cloud and must match the URL displayed in your Vertex Connectors page for the Magento connector in the ERP Connector URL and Address Lookup URL fields.
+These connect the integration with Vertex Cloud and must match the URL displayed in your Vertex Connectors page for the Commerce connector in the ERP Connector URL and Address Lookup URL fields.
 Clear the Use system value checkbox and change these values if needed.

 Enter the Trusted ID from your Vertex Cloud account.